Christine Nairn

-Christine Marie Nairn (born September 25, 1990) is an American retired soccer player from Annapolis, Maryland.
-She previously played for the Houston Dash, Orlando Pride, Washington Spirit, and Seattle Reign FC in the United States National Women's Soccer League (NWSL) and had regular loan spells with Melbourne Victory in the Australian W-League.
+Christine Marie Nairn (born September 25, 1990) is an American retired soccer player.
+She played for the Houston Dash, Orlando Pride, Washington Spirit, and Seattle Reign FC in the United States National Women's Soccer League (NWSL) and had regular loan spells with Melbourne Victory in the Australian W-League.
 She represented the United States at senior level and numerous youth levels.
 In 2008, she helped the under-20 national team win gold at the 2008 FIFA U-20 Women's World Cup in Chile.
 Nairn retired from professional soccer on September 18, 2021, to pursue a career as a professional firefighter with the Houston Fire Department.

 Early life

 Born in Annapolis, Maryland to parents Tommy and Danamarie Nairn, Christine attended Archbishop Spalding High School in Severn, Maryland where she was all-time leader in assists, goals and points from 2004 to 2007 and was a four-time Parade All-American.
 Besides excelling in soccer, she played four years of varsity basketball in high school.
 She was a National Honor Society member and graduated with Dean's List honors.

 Nairn was a three-time All-State selection, an NSCAA/adidas All-American from 2005 to 2008, and the Gatorade Maryland State Player of the Year from 2005 to 2007.
 She was named Player of the Year by The Washington Post and was an NSCAA/adidas All-South Region selection from 2005 to 2007.

 Nairn started playing soccer when she was just four years old competing against her older brothers, Kevin and TJ, in her back yard.
 After her club coach, Pat Noel, encouraged her to go to an Olympic Development Program (ODP) tryout at age nine, she was accepted in the program.
 Nairn credits the Maryland ODP program as a very important contributor for her national recognition achievements.

 Nairn played club soccer with the Freestate Shooters U-18 team, which won the WAGS Championship and Maryland State Cup in 2004 and the U.S. Club Soccer Championship in 2007.
 She was also a four-year captain for the Region I Olympic Development Program (ODP) team and won the 2006 Regional ODP National Championship.

 In January 2008, during her senior year in high school, Nairn was called up to the United States women's national soccer team and was the youngest member to attend training camp.
 The same year, Soccer Buzz named her the number three recruit in the country.